wso2-attic/kubernetes-artifacts/wso2am/docker/README.md

     #       http : 32003
     #       https : 32004
 ```

-    - Copy any deployable artifacts to the wso2am module's `files` folder.
-For example, for WSO2 Api Manager 1.9.1, copy any deployable applications to `<PUPPET_HOME>/modules/wso2am/files/configs/repository/deployment/server`.
-    - Copy any patches to the wso2am module's `files` folder.
-For example, for WSO2 Api Manager 1.9.1, copy any patches to `<PUPPET_HOME>/modules/wso2am/files/patches/repository/components/patches`.

 * Build the docker images
     - First build the base image by executing `build.sh` script. (eg: `<REPOSITORY_HOME>/common/docker/base-image`)